articles

 Author

 Now, maybe my husband wouldn’t be one to really believe in this kind of stuff were it not for his father.
-When my husband was little, his father had surgery and needed to take medicine, the combination of which caused a paralysed leg.
+When my husband was little, his father had surgery and needed to take medicine, the combination of which caused a paralyzed leg.

 More than 30 years later, my father-in-law still suffers from pain on a daily basis.
 Nevertheless, he doesn’t complain much and seems quite content with how things have worked out for him.
 It could be worse, right?

-So back to the year of the goat.
+So, back to the Year of the Goat.

 Have you ever heard of this story?